Suppose that you are given the following simple database table called Employee that has 2 columns named Employee ID and Salary:

 How would you write a SQL query to find the Nth highest salary?

-What we did above was find the 2nd highest Salary value in the Employee table.
-But, what if we want to find the Nth highest salary, where N can be any number whether it’s the 3rd highest, 4th highest, 5th highest, 10th highest, etc?
+What we did above was write a query to find the 2nd highest Salary value in the Employee table.
+But, another commonly asked interview question is how can we use SQL to find the Nth highest salary, where N can be any number whether it’s the 3rd highest, 4th highest, 5th highest, 10th highest, etc?
 This is also an interesting question – try to come up with an answer yourself before reading the one below to see what you come up with.

 FROM Employee Emp1